openstack/glance/doc/source/configuring.rst

 to a temporary disk buffer during the process of chunking the image file, and the default is 200MB

+* ``swift_store_object_buffer_dir=PATH``

+Optional.
+Default: ``the platform's default temporary directory``

+Can only be specified in configuration files.

+`This option is specific to the Swift storage backend.`

+When sending large images to Swift, what directory should be used to buffer the chunks?
+By default the platform's temporary directory will be used.

 Configuring the S3 Storage Backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~